Contact:Kate Carlisle (firstname.lastname@example.org)

 The exhibition is made possible by the Henry Luce Foundation, Bank of America, Betsy Cohen and Edward Cohen/Aretê Foundation, the National Endowment for the Arts, and the Everett P. and Florence H. Turner Exhibition Fund.

 A grant from the Wyeth Foundation for American Art has supported the Colby College Museum of Art’s scholarly contributions to the exhibition catalogue published by The Metropolitan Museum of Art.
-The catalogue is made possible by The Andrew W. Mellon Foundation.
+The catalogue is made possible by The Andrew W. Mellon Foundation, Charles Butt, and Laura and Robert W. Stone.

 Accompanying Marsden Hartley’s Maine at the Colby Museum will be Visionary Painting, an exhibition curated by the acclaimed painter Alex Katz.
 On view from June 1 through August 27, 2017, this show will feature approximately two dozen works in compelling dialogue with Hartley.
 Katz, a summer resident of Maine, has referred to Hartley as a “visionary painter” who exerted a strong influence on his own career.
 This companion exhibition brings together an array of artists to further illuminate Hartley’s international legacy in postwar and contemporary art.